Anbeeld/ACAI/docs/analysis.md

 - Battleship-pref empires jump hard into artillery battleships once the economy supports it
 - Fleets are kept closer to target utilization instead of drifting randomly
 - New ships arrive at the main fleet more reliably than simple spawn-at-capital behavior would allow
+- The repair system (section 9) heals the same strongest fleet that this one delivers ships to, so ship delivery and fleet healing form a reinforcement loop: damaged fleets heal, new ships arrive, and the fleet returns to combat

 ## 9. Fleet repair and healing

-Main files:
+Main files: `events/ACAI_Healing_Events.txt`, `common/scripted_effects/ACAI_Healing_Effects.txt`, `common/scripted_triggers/ACAI_Healing_Triggers.txt`

-- `events/ACAI_Healing_Events.txt`
-- `common/scripted_effects/ACAI_Healing_Effects.txt`
-- `common/scripted_triggers/ACAI_Healing_Triggers.txt`

-### What it does

-This subsystem takes the strongest damaged fleet at war and explicitly moves it to a repairable friendly starbase, then locks it there while it regenerates.
+Vanilla AI fleets frequently remain active while badly damaged. `acai_healing.1` takes the strongest damaged fleet at war and moves it to a repairable friendly starbase of at least `starbase_starport` size, then locks it there while it regenerates.
+Damage thresholds scale with distance: fleets repair at any distance below 75% HP, but only at 0-3 jumps for 90-95% HP.
+Fleets already at a suitable starbase heal regardless of distance when HP < 1.00.

-### Why it exists

-Vanilla AI fleets frequently remain active while badly damaged or fail to choose good repair opportunities.

-### Implementation specifics

-`acai_healing.1`:

-- only considers the current strongest fleet
-- requires war state and some damage
-- searches for an owned starbase at least `starbase_starport`
-- will wait if the fleet is in combat or lacks a valid system
-- uses damage thresholds that get stricter with repair distance:
-  - repair almost always when very damaged
-  - tolerate less damage only when the repair target is close
-- if already at a suitable starbase and no hostiles are present:
-  - clears orders
-  - applies `acai_healing_locking_by_speed`
-  - applies `acai_healing_emulate_repairing`
-- if not yet at the right system:
-  - chooses a destination by increasing jump radius
-  - fires `acai_healing.2` to issue movement

-`acai_healing.2`:

-- orders travel toward the chosen repair system
-- rechecks after 30 days

-Static modifiers used:

-- `acai_healing_locking_by_speed`: effectively freezes the fleet
-- `acai_healing_emulate_repairing`: grants high hull and armor regen

-### Expected outcome

-The main wartime fleet survives longer and stops throwing half-destroyed ships back into combat.
+The fleet is frozen via `acai_healing_locking_by_speed` (-1000 speed mult) and regenerates via `acai_healing_emulate_repairing` (+150% hull and armor regen).
+If not yet at the right system, `acai_healing.2` orders travel and rechecks after 30 days.

 ## 10. Armies and transport reliability

-Main files:
+Main files: `events/Anbeelds_AI_Armies.txt`, `common/scripted_effects/ACAI_Armies_Effects.txt`

-- `events/Anbeelds_AI_Armies.txt`
-- `common/scripted_effects/ACAI_Armies_Effects.txt`

-### What it does

-This subsystem handles:

-- assault army production
-- idle transport recall in peacetime
-- recovery for transport fleets that become stuck or invalid

-### Why it exists

 Transport fleets are one of the most failure-prone vanilla AI units.
-The mod explicitly patches around that.

-### Implementation specifics

-`aai_armies.1`:
+This subsystem patches three problems:

-- builds assault armies on the capital or a safe alternative planet
-- repeats until it reaches a comfortable count or minerals stop allowing it
+- `aai_armies.1` builds assault armies on the capital or a safe alternative planet (100 minerals per army, looping until comfortable count or minerals run out).
+Also applies to `awakened_fallen_empire` country types.
-- spends 100 minerals per army

-`aai_armies.10`:

-- in peace, recalls transport-only fleets that are sitting away from useful friendly territory
+- `aai_armies.10` recalls idle transport-only fleets to the capital during peacetime when they are sitting in systems with no nearby owned starbase.

-`aai_armies.2`:

-- is the stuck-fix event
-- checks transport fleets that have land-army orders but no valid solar system
-- retries for a while
-- eventually can delete the broken transport fleet and recreate the army load as a fresh transport fleet
+- `aai_armies.2` is the stuck-fix event: it checks transport fleets that have land-army orders but no valid solar system (`NOT = { exists = solar_system }`), retries for a while, and can eventually delete the broken fleet and recreate it fresh.
+Helper effects `acai_armies_stuckfix_call` and `acai_armies_stuckfix_cancel` manage the retry and cancellation state.

-Helper effects:

-- `acai_armies_stuckfix_call`
-- `acai_armies_stuckfix_cancel`

-### Expected outcome

-AI invasions still are not sophisticated, but the transport layer is far less likely to collapse permanently.

 ## 11. Starbase planning